 Certainly I was surprised at how much I didn’t know about life for ordinary North Koreans.
 My impressions are a bit scattered, so instead, I give you a list of musings and ramblings.
 Please bear with me.

-- It is somehow shocking to me that in this day and age, an entire country can go off the grid.
+- That in this day and age an entire country can go off the grid is a shocking realization.
+A pointed reminder.
 How easy it would be for any nation to slip off the grid.
 Having lived and travelled in Asia, it’s hard for me to even imagine an Asia without technology, whether it’s the robots being developed in Japan, the ubiquitous cell phones or the flashing neon signs.
 But there it is, right in the middle of all that bustle and commotion and life.
 Layers of irony result—the night sky above North Korea has been reclaimed from the clutches of modern living.
 The night sky is perfection.
 I kept thinking about The World Without Us (admittedly, I haven’t read it), and how North Korea has, in some ways, become a twisted, dystopian version of that vision—the machinery has stopped, the buildings are crumbling, the copper wiring has disappeared and yet the people have remained.
 And what a nightmare that has turned out to be.

 |Barbara Demick in New Yorker